DanielConti3/formazione_sou/Create and modify permissions and groups.md

 -rw-r--r--.
 1 [username] [username] [data e ora] foo.log
 ```
 Before seeing the permissions of this file, let me explain what the output of the `ls -l` command has shown us.
 The [-] shows that this foo.log is a file, while if instead of `-` it showed `d` it would have been a directory.
 Afterwards we find three groups made or three values.
 The first group being 'User', the second group being 'Group' and the last group being 'Other'.
-Each of these groups have the r,w and x permissions also called with their abbreviations `ugo`.
+Each of these groups, also called with their abbreviations `'u''g''o'`, have the r,w and x permissions.
 ```
 r => read
 w => write